-askST: What do I need to know about the Indonesian election, and how does it affect Singapore?
+askST: What do I need to know about the Indonesian election and how it affects Singapore?

 Q: What is being decided in Indonesia on Feb 14?

-A: In what has been called the world’s biggest election to be held in a day, millions of Indonesians will vote to elect their next president and vice-president.
+A: In what has been called the world’s biggest election to be held in a day, millions of Indonesians will vote for their next president and vice-president.

-Besides the presidential poll, the national parliamentary election will also take place on the same day, with the electorate choosing their executive and legislative representatives at all administrative levels across the nation.
+Besides the presidential vote, the national parliamentary election will also take place on the same day, with the electorate choosing their executive and legislative representatives at all administrative levels across the nation.

 About 205 million of Indonesia’s more than 270 million people are eligible to vote.
 And with just over half – or 106.4 million of the eligible voters – aged 17 to 40, the youth vote will play a significant role in this election.

-Much attention has been focused on the presidential race, as the country’s current leader, Mr Joko Widodo, popularly known as Jokowi, is finishing up his second five-year term and is constitutionally barred from seeking another.
+Much attention has focused on the presidential race, as the country’s current leader, Mr Joko Widodo, popularly known as Jokowi, is finishing his second five-year term and is constitutionally barred from contesting again.

 Q: Who is in the running?

-A: There are three pairs of candidates who are vying for the role of president and vice-president.
+A: Three pairs of candidates are vying for president and vice-president.

-The first pair consists of current front-runner Prabowo Subianto, 72, the defence minister, who narrowly lost to Mr Widodo in 2014 and 2019, and Solo mayor Gibran Rakabuming Raka, 36, Mr Widodo’s eldest son.
+The first pair consists of current front runner Prabowo Subianto, 72, the defence chief, who narrowly lost to Mr Widodo in 2014 and 2019, and Solo mayor Gibran Rakabuming Raka, 36, Mr Widodo’s eldest son.

-A controversial figure, Mr Prabowo has managed to sidestep past allegations of human rights abuses during his time as special forces commander in the country’s armed forces more than 20 years ago, as well as recent controversies surrounding his choice of running mate for the vice-presidency.
+A controversial figure, Mr Prabowo has managed to sidestep past allegations of human rights abuses when he was special forces commander in the country’s armed forces over 20 years ago, and recent controversies surrounding his choice of running mate for the vice-presidency.

-Former governor of Jakarta Anies Baswedan, 54, has also set his sights on the presidency, and is running with former minister of manpower and transmigration Muhaimin Iskandar, 57, for vice-president.
+Former governor of Jakarta Anies Baswedan, 54, who has also set his sights on the presidency, is running with former minister of manpower and transmigration Muhaimin Iskandar, 57, as vice-president.

-Mr Anies, a former academic, is remembered by many for his adept handling of the situation in the capital during the Covid-19 pandemic; but some have criticised him for previously accepting the endorsement of hardline Islamist groups.
+Mr Anies, a former academic, is remembered by many for his adept handling of the situation in the capital during the Covid-19 pandemic, but some have criticised him for previously accepting the endorsement of hardline Islamist groups.

-The third pair is made up of ruling Indonesian Democratic Party of Struggle candidate and former Central Java governor Ganjar Pranowo, 55, and his running mate, Chief Security Minister Mahfud MD, 66.
+The third pair comprises ruling Indonesian Democratic Party of Struggle candidate and former Central Java governor Ganjar Pranowo, 55, and his running mate, Chief Security Minister Mahfud MD, 66.

-Mr Ganjar has had a long career in public service, and spent nearly a decade in the Indonesian House of Representatives, before serving as governor for two terms.
+Mr Ganjar, who has had a long career in public service, spent nearly a decade in the Indonesian House of Representatives before serving as governor for two terms.

 Q: How will a winner be decided?